Benefits of Raw Pet Food

 What does "raw food" mean?

-We all understand the basic concept of what raw means—a food that has not Raw foods are becoming extremely popular due to its ability to not only heal many ailments but create a nutritionally superior pet who thrives.
+We all understand the basic concept of what raw means—a food that has not been through a heat-altering process.
+Raw foods are becoming extremely popular due to its ability to not only heal many ailments, but also create a nutritionally superior pet who thrives.

-The key component to raw food are the enzymes which assist in the digestive process and help with just about every metabolic process.
-Enzymes die when exposed to heat over 117 degrees so anything cooked has absolutely no enzymes.
-There also is an abundance micronutrients and phytochemicals that are key to the health of your pet.
+The key component to raw food is the enzymes which assist in the digestive process and help with just about every metabolic process.
+Enzymes are denatured when exposed to heat over 117 degrees F so anything cooked above that temperature has little to no enzymes.
+There is also an abundance of micronutrients and phytochemicals that are key to the health of your pet.

 Why does Raw Food Work?